aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/add-text/_index.md

 - Skip blank cells to avoid clutter.
 - The API touches only **string‑type** values; numbers, booleans, and formulas are first converted to text.
 - **Empty cells**
-  - `skipEmptyCells = true` → empty cells are skipped.
+  - `skipEmptyCells=true` → empty cells are skipped.
-  - `skipEmptyCells = false` → empty cells are filled with the insert text (cell becomes text type).
+  - `skipEmptyCells=false` → empty cells are filled with the insert text (cell becomes text type).

 - **Anchor not found**: When `position = BeforeText | AfterText` and `selectText` does **not** exist, the cell value remains unchanged.